 Studies on alcohol have shown that compared with non-drinkers, people that have one alcoholic drink per day have a small increase in risk.
 However those who have two to five drinks daily increase their breast cancer risk by one-and-a-half times over those who do not drink alcohol.

 Avoid Birth Control Pills

 Most doctors, after writing a prescription for birth control pills, likely don’t tell their patients, “you are increasing your risk of cancer”.
 Oral contraceptives increase a woman’s risk of certain cancers.
 In particular, cancers of the breast, cervix, and liver, says the National Cancer Institute’s own website.
 A recent study done with African American women revealed that oral contraceptive use increased the risk of estrogen-receptor positive, estrogen-receptor negative, and triple negative breast cancers.
 The risk declined after a woman stopped using oral contraceptives, but was still a causative factor for estrogen-receptor positive breast cancer for up to 15-19 years after stopping, and even longer for estrogen-receptor negative breast cancer.

 Teaching Breast Cancer Prevention by Example

 Simply understanding the factors that puts women at a higher risk for breast cancer is not enough.
-It’s critical for you to live by example and if you don’t know, then learn these things for yourself and teach them to your daughter.
+It’s critical for you to live by example and if you don’t know, then learn the breast cancer signs for yourself and teach them to your daughter.
 Encourage your daughter to be proactive with her health and not expect her doctor to take care of her because they either can’t or won’t.